Mayankjain2023/COVID-19-Tracker/README.md

 # COVID-19-Tracker

-I developed using HTML,CSS,Javascript and React js
+I developed this website using HTML,CSS,Javascript and React js
 <br>

 Website shows real-time statistics of current cases,recovered cases and fatalities worldwide as well as country wise